Stockport Corporation Tramways

 Stockport Corporation Tramways Motorman

-A photo from the same article as that above, depicting Motorman No 7 in a specially designed oilskin cape.
-Looks like they expected some inclement weather in Stockport!
+A photograph from the same article as that above, depicting Motorman No 7 in a specially designed oilskin cape.
+It looks like they expected some inclement weather in Stockport!
 With thanks to David Voice.

 Stockport Corporation Tramways tram at Gatley